yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-3-Assignments.md

 - `1 hour` Chapters 1, 2 and 3 here: <http://git-scm.com/book> - to explain things in detail, especially if you have questions beyond gitimmersion.
 At a minimum you should skim the headers of this to see what's there, it's a great reference.

-##Assignment 6 - Learn GitHub & GitHub Pages
+##Assignment 6 - GitHub & GitHub Pages
 `<1 hour`

 To apply the git knowledge you're working on this week, we'll push two repositories to github, online.